On first impression, the Ciaz with Maruti Suzuki's new 1.5-litre diesel engine is very promising. Our review has the details.

 The second secret is a low compression ratio of 15.9:1, which is much below the norm of around 17-18:1.

 Lowering the compression ratio leads to smoother and progressive combustion, which has a positive impact on noise levels.
 Another benefit is that combustion temperatures are lower, resulting in lower NOx levels.
-This leads me to the engine’s emission control systems, which currently meets BS-IV standards but can be easily upgraded to BS-VI norms once the fuel is ready.
+This leads me to the engine’s emission control systems, which currently meets BS-IV standards but could be upgraded to BS-VI norms once the fuel is ready.

 On paper, this fixed geometry turbo engine is the least powerful 1.5 diesel in its segment, developing a rather modest 95hp.
-However, it makes up with a healthy torque output of 225Nm – not quite the class-best figure but, given the fact that, at 1,125kg, the new diesel Ciaz is the lightest car in its segment (a good 20kg lighter than even its Fiat-powered predecessor), its good enough to give this sedan sufficient oomph.
+However, it makes up with a healthy torque output of 225Nm – not quite the class-best figure but, given the fact that, at 1,125kg, the new diesel Ciaz is the lightest car in its segment (a good 20kg lighter than even its Fiat-powered predecessor), it's good enough to give this sedan sufficient oomph.

 First impressions are that performance is more than adequate and power delivery is far more progressive than the peaky 1.3 Multijet.
 In fact, you do miss the punchy mid-range, which is more linear in the new engine.
 The shocker is the strong top end and how free-revving this engine is, just like the Multijet.
 When most other 1.5 diesels are running out of breath around 4,000rpm, the Suzuki DDiS 225 diesel gets a second wind and comfortably sails past 5,000rpm.
 It can rev on to a very un-diesel-like 5,200rpm, though power tails off rapidly at this point.
 What’s genuinely impressive is the smoothness throughout the rev range.